Meet Georgian College’s President and CEO

 Help celebrate Georgian staff members, alumni and community partners who have made an outstanding contribution to the college and who demonstrate an ongoing commitment to excellence.

 The Board of Governors accepts nominations from governors of the college, staff and students.
-The deadline for submissions is the last working day in February.
+The deadline for submissions is Friday, Feb.
+12, 2016.

 The awards will be presented by the Board of Governors at a special ceremony in the spring and/or at an appropriate convocation or ceremony.